Explore the power of music to heal and rebuild

 The Music Therapy Major at Marietta College can transform your love for music into a lifelong calling and provide you with the opportunity to pursue a career helping others.
 This bachelor’s program develops musicians into dedicated therapists, pairing each student’s love of music with their desire to give back and empower others.

-This program is divided into four years of academic study at the Marietta Campus in Ohio and a half year of clinical experience.
+This program is divided into four years of academic study at the Marietta Campus in Ohio and a half year of internship.
 Graduates are eligible to take the national examination of the Certification Board for Music Therapists to qualify for professional work in the field upon completion of all the requirements.

 At its core, the Bachelor of Music in Music Therapy degree focuses on the development of competent music therapists.
 Students will be provided with high-quality academic and clinical training experiences designed to prepare them for professional practice within institutions or in their own private practice.